This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Applications of Genetic Engineering”.

 Explanation: In case, products are non-specific then sequence can’t be known directly.
 Optimization of PCR should be carried out and various other strategies should be used such as adjusting the concentration of magnesium ions, increasing annealing temperature or using touch-down PCR.

-Explanation: The disadvantage in this approach is that there is no permanent record until some of the bacterial cells are preserved.
+Explanation: The disadvantage of this approach is that there is no permanent record until some of the bacterial cells are preserved.
 If enough bacteria are there initially then genomic library can be constructed.

 4. How many approaches are there in order to clone the complete genome?